 You need to follow the below-given steps to grow the virtual memory on Windows 11 using the Settings app:-

 Step 3.
-From the right-side pane of the System, click on the
+From the right-side pane of the System, click on About.

 Step 4.
-After that, click on the link labeled with
+After that, click on the link labeled Advanced system settings.

 Step 11.
 Here, you must enter the initial and maximum size for the paging file in megabytes (MB).